 Presumably, no superior officer would command you to abuse drugs or alcohol.
 Even so, substance use and abuse are remarkably common within the military, and addictions within veterans are also relatively common.

 Any form of addiction can cause damage and trauma, but the types of addictions veterans have can be complex and difficult to overcome.
-According to the National Council on Alcoholism and Drug Dependence, veterans with addictions often have mental illnesses too, such as post-traumatic stress disorder (PTSD).
+According to the U.S. Department of Veterans Affairs (VA), veterans with addictions often have mental illnesses too, such as post-traumatic stress disorder (PTSD).

 Addictions and mental illnesses can augment and worsen one another.
 Someone with PTSD, for example, might lean on sedating drugs to cope with intrusive memories and vivid nightmares.
 But when the drugs wear off, those memories can return in a stronger form, and that can lead to heavier drug use.

 Treatment for this type of issue involves untangling the two issues, along with offering strategies that can help people to deal with both issues at the same time.
 This kind of care is, obviously, more intricate than care for an addiction that appears alone.
 But this is the sort of care that veterans often need.
 Without it, the mental illness can work as a trigger for drug use, and the drug use can continue to worsen the mental illness symptoms.

 According to research published in the journal Drug and Alcohol Dependence, of veterans with an alcohol use disorder, a drug use disorder, or both, between 55 to 75 percent also had a PTSD or depression diagnosis.
 Research like this demonstrates just how necessary it is for programs for veterans to include treatment for other complicating mental health issues.

 Addictions in veterans can also be long-standing by the time care is delivered.
 As the National Institute on Drug Abuse (NIDA) points out, the military has a zero-tolerance policy for substance abuse, and stigma can be attached to breaking those rules.